CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/recovery/recover-encryption-key-from-backup.md

 ---
-title: "Recover Encryption Key From Backup"
+title: "Recover Encryption Key from Backup"
-linkTitle: "Recover Encryption Key From Backup"
+linkTitle: "Recover Encryption Key from Backup"
 description: "Instructions to recover the Encryption Key from backups."
 weight: 30
 ---